veluthambi15/GeologicalClasses/README.md

 - spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect

+## Accessing the Endpoints in Postman:
+### Configure Security:

+By default, the application uses HTTP Basic authentication.

+- Username: user
+- Password: password

+Use these credentials to authenticate your requests in Postman.

 ## Run the Application:

 Open the project in your IDE and run it as a Spring Boot application.